Cloverdale Rodeo and Country Fair: Events

+The 2025 Cloverdale Rodeo and Country Fair took place from May 16 to 19.
+That year's fair featured new attractions including the South Gate Action Zone, Roll-A-Rama, and Lasso Lounge, along with over 50 musical performances across six stages.

 Controversy

 The rodeo is an annual target of animal rights activists, who allege that bucking straps, electric prods, spurs and physical abuse are used to terrorize the animals into action.
 For the past several years, animal right activists have moved their protests into the arena, using banners and handcuffing themselves to the gates of bucking chutes.

 In 2007, activists from Vancouver, British Columbia animal rights group Liberation BC entered the rodeo ring to protest the death of a calf in a roping event at the previous day's show.
 Pamela Anderson targeted the Cloverdale Rodeo that same year by writing a letter urging corporate sponsors to end their partnership with the rodeo, stating that "the calf roping event is particularly cruel".
-Following this controversy the Cloverdale Rodeo announced that it would cut ties with the professional circuit by dropping four timed events including: tie-down roping, team roping, cowboy cow milking and steer wrestling.
+Following this controversy, the Cloverdale Rodeo announced that it would cut ties with the professional circuit by dropping four timed events including: tie-down roping, team roping, cowboy cow milking and steer wrestling; leaving the rodeo with the three roughstock events of bareback bronc riding, saddle bronc riding, and bull riding, as well as the remaining timed event of barrel racing.
 Cowboy cow milking was discontinued as a Canadian Professional Rodeo Association event after 2009.